sudsho/compliance-rag-pii-redaction/README.md

 Only synthetic policy text is committed.
 Any names, MRNs, phone numbers, addresses in the sample data are fake and are there to exercise the redactor.

+## Why bother with all this

+Off-the-shelf RAG assumes the docs are safe to send to the model and the answer is safe to hand back.
+In healthcare (and banking, and any regulated data), neither is true.
+Every one of these controls exists because the alternative is a HIPAA breach or a HITRUST audit finding:

+1. PHI stripped before prompt build.
+Even if the source document is a templated policy, member notes stapled to it are common.
+2. ACL applied at retrieval.
+Roles and per-patient consent live in a JWT claim, not in the document body.
+3. Guardrails on both prompt and response.
+Prompt injection can and does try to exfiltrate other members' data.
+4. Cited answer or no answer.
+The model is not allowed to make up a claim absent a source chunk.
+5. Tamper-evident audit.
+Every request writes a hash-chained record of what was retrieved, what was redacted, what the guardrail verdict was, and what was returned.
+Auditors love this.
+Fraud investigators love this more.

+## Non-goals

+- Not a hosted product.
+This is a reference stack.
+- Not clinical decision support (guidelines lookup only).
+- Does not attempt to fine-tune the base model.